-WashU Female Athlete Program
+WashU Medicine Female Athlete Program

 Sports and exercise have many great benefits, including building strength, improving cardiovascular health, boosting mental health, and encouraging camaraderie among teammates.
 However, research has shown that females have a higher risk of developing certain sports-related injuries.

-The Washington University Female Athlete Program was designed to address the specific challenges faced by female athletes.
+The WashU Medicine Female Athlete Program was designed to address the specific challenges faced by female athletes.
 We assist athletes at all levels in learning how to prevent and recover from injuries.
 Our patients benefit from a comprehensive, multidisciplinary treatment approach.
 We don’t just treat an injury; we take a deep dive into contributing factors such as exercise mechanics, nutrition, recovery, mental health, and more to ensure optimal outcomes for our patients.

 Ready to up your game?
 Call to schedule your consultation today!